New satellite data sets reveal flood risk for vulnerable populations

 Since 2015, Bristol researchers have been able to model flood inundation (the degree and frequency of flooding) to a resolution of 90m across the whole planet, providing an 85% match between observed maps of flooding and their computer models.

 By applying these techniques, researchers have now shown the real risks faced by countries like Malawi.
 According to previous datasets, about 80% of floodplain areas here were estimated to be populated.
 Using the new data this reduces to only 2%.
-However, in this 2% of floodplain areas, the population densities are shown to be much higher, so if these areas do get inundated then the damage caused and the threat to life will be significantly greater.
+However, in this 2% of floodplain areas the population densities are shown to be much higher, so if these areas do get inundated then the damage caused and the threat to life will be significantly greater.

-As with the other countries studied, this data paints a more accurate picture of where flood defences and flood warnings are most urgently needed, meaning that limited resources can be directed to places with the highest need.
+As with the other countries studied, this data paints a more accurate picture of where flood defences and flood warnings are most urgently needed, meaning that limited resources can be directed to the places with highest need.
 It will also give insurers the confidence they require to offer cover because they will better understand the risk.

-‘New estimates of flood exposure in developing countries using high-resolution population data’, Nature Communications, Andrew Smith, Paul Bates, et al
+Paper: ‘New estimates of flood exposure in developing countries using high-resolution population data’, Nature Communications, Andrew Smith, Paul Bates, et al

 The Cabot Institute for the Environment is a diverse community of 600 experts, united by a common cause: protecting our environment and identifying ways of living better with our changing planet.
 Together, we deliver the evidence base and solutions to tackle the challenges of food security, water, low carbon energy, city futures, environmental change, and natural hazards and disasters.